ba-san/Count-Annotator2/README.md

 Right button click -- counting object
   E   -- stop annotating. **DO NOT END IT BY TYPING 'Ctrl + C' OR ANY OTHER WAYS!!**
+  D   -- delete point
-  B   -- go back **JUST ONE** act
+  B   -- delete latest point
 Enter -- go to next image

 ### double checking
 You must go through this section to crop.
-If you are annotating as ateam, it is reccomended only a team leader use this script to ensure the quality.
+If you are annotating as a team, it is reccomended only a team leader use this script to ensure the quality.

 1. setting path of checker.py
 ```